Beal, Bryant rally Wizards to 125-118 win over Hornets

-Davis Bertans added 20 points off the bench, hitting six 3-pointers to help the Wizards win two in a row for the first time this season.
+Davis Bertans added 20 points off the bench, hitting six 3-pointers as the Wizards won two in a row for the first time this season.
 Jordan McCrae scored eight of his 13 in the fourth, including a baseline 3 that put Washington in front for good.

+“It was important – it was beyond important,” Beal said about the victory.
+“For one, just protecting our house.
+But two, it gives us a little bit of flow, some juice moving forward.”

+The Hornets were on pace to set a season high for points until the Wizards held Charlotte to 22 in the fourth quarter while forcing eight turnovers.

 Down 13 early in the fourth after Charlotte’s 11-2 run, Washington replied with 11 straight points and ultimately outscored the Hornets 29-9 down the stretch.

+“I think their physicality picked up,” Charlotte coach James Borrego said.
+“We started turning the ball over too much.
+Just something we’ve got to continue to work on.”

-Bertans hit his final 3 of the game off Beal’s feed to close the margin to four.
-Beal followed by driving the lane to get to the foul line, sinking a pair of free throws to make it 109-107 with 6:13 left.
+Bertans hit his final 3 off Beal’s feed to close the margin to four, and Beal drove the lane, got fouled and sank a pair of free throws to make it 109-107 with 6:13 left.

 Several possessions later, Bertans spotted McCrae for a baseline 3 to put Washington up 116-114.
-And it was McCrae’s contested runner that essentially sealed the victory several possessions later, making it 122-116 with 29 seconds remaining.
+And later, McCrae’s contested runner just about sealed the win, making it 122-116 with 29 seconds remaining.

+“Just playing off Brad,” McCrae said.
+“He’s doing a lot out there – handling, guarding, scoring for us.
+So for us, we’ve got to be ready to shoot when he throws it.”

 TIP-INS

-Hornets: Went 8 for 15 (53%) from 3-point range in the first half. .
-Despite being 16 games into the season, this was Charlotte’s first against a fellow team from the Southeast Division.
+Hornets: Went 8 for 15 (53%) from 3-point range in the first half. … Despite being 16 games into the season, this was Charlotte’s first against a Southeast Division rival.

-Wizards: Coach Scott Brooks played a starting five of Beal, Bryant, Troy Brown Jr., Rui Hachimura and Isaiah Thomas for the sixth time, his most-used combination this season. .
-Moritz Wagner’s buzzer-beating 3 pulled Washington to 34-33 at the end of the first quarter. .
-Bertans tied a career high by making six 3-pointers in a game for the fourth time.
+Wizards: Coach Scott Brooks played a starting five of Beal, Bryant, Troy Brown Jr., Rui Hachimura and Isaiah Thomas for the sixth time, his most-used combination this season. … Moritz Wagner’s buzzer-beating 3 pulled Washington to 34-33 at the end of the first quarter. … Bertans tied his career high for 3-pointers.

 UP NEXT